STAR: SocioTechnical Approach to Red Teaming Language Models: Acknowledgments

 \section{Acknowledgments}

-Acknowledgements: We thank Raia Hadsell, Shakir Mohamed, Slav Petrov, Jenny Brennan, Ben Bariach and Iason Gabriel for feedback and reviews.
-We thank Sarah Hodgkinson, Michael Sharman, Courtney Biles and Shereen Azraf for support in project management and Steph Huang for graphic design.
+Acknowledgements: We thank Raia Hadsell, Shakir Mohamed, Slav Petrov, Iason Gabriel, Jenny Brennan and Ben Bariach for feedback and reviews.
+We thank Sarah Hodkinson, Michael Sharman, Courtney Biles and Shereen Azraf for support in project management and Steph Huang for graphic design.
+We thank Rhiannon Weaver, Tim Coleman, Burim Ramosaj for discussions on statistical methodologies.